dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 alt="hatches dictionary" number="3"
 caption="Example dictionary of multiple customized hatches." %}

 I hope you have found this article helpful and that it will encourage you to customize Matplotlib (or other Python libraries) to better suit your needs.
+In future articles we will explore other elements of geological drawing.